punchplatform/kooker/docs/README.md

 ## Configuration of the Windows VM

-The Windows 10 VM already has WSL but it isn't functionnal.
+The Windows 10 VM already has WSL but it is not functionnal.
 Several Powershell command instructions need to be run as administrator to repair it.

 ### Activating WSL

 #### Through PowerShell command line

 This command activate Windows sub-system for Linux